yp-edu/yp-edu.github.io/pages/_stories/my-approach-to-ai-safety.md

 >
 > These plans are in line with what I depicted and what I believe are the most important tasks I should work on as of today.

-On a longer-term view I am creating a PhD opportunity with a focus on safety.
+On a longer-term view I am creating a PhD project with a focus on safety.
 I cannot say much for now but it should involve multi-agent systems safety through interpretability.
 Meanwhile I did refuse an industry PhD as I was worried I would be too constrain to explore the topics I wanted.
 This watershed opportunity might also be the occasion for me to start a podcast as a logical extension of this blog.

 Regarding my involvement in the AIS sphere I am planning to be a mentor on future iteration of AIS programs.
 I keep an eye on Cherry, AIS Camps, SPAR should they support the technical interpretability agenda.